SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Inmarsat_BGAN_IBIS.md

 The default scope, client ID, and secret can be found in the Rest API documentation.
 However, they will be configurable in the network.

-### Redundancy

-There is no redundancy defined.

 ## How to use (1.0.0.x)

 ### General

-Credentials can be configured on this page, and a login can be enforced.
-There is also information on the current status of the authentication process.
+On this page, you can configure credentials (see [Initialization](#initialization)) and enforce a login.
+You can also check information on the current status of the authentication process.

 ### Terminal

-This page contains a Terminals table as well as buttons to subpages: Position and Messages.
+This page contains a Terminals table as well as buttons to the Position and Messages subpages.

 - The **Position** subpage displays the position information of the terminals.
-- The **Messages** subpage displays the Latest to Mobile Messages and Latest From Mobile Messages of the Terminals.
+- The **Messages** subpage displays the Latest to Mobile Messages and Latest From Mobile Messages of the terminals.

 ### Terminal Tree Control